English

 • employ knowledge in a way that develops fluency of thought and unique agency of ideas.

-In preparation for university study, our A-Level course and wider enrichment place a strong focus on the Gatsby benchmarks.
-In addition to the aforementioned, our three core objectives ensure our students are ready for university study and beyond:
+In preparation for university study, our A-Level course and enrichment activities align with Gatsby benchmarks.
+Our three core objectives ensure students are ready for the next stage:

 English: Taking You Into The Future